huongtravo0910/FirstSwiftProject/README.md

 ### Create an dev account on Marvel web if you haven't had one yet
 Sign up an account on `https://developer.marvel.com` .
 Since you sign up successfully, you will be provided a public key and a private key.
 Go to my developer account page to get the keys.
-Then put the them into your code
+Then put the them into your code.

 Now the app is ready to run.